Hashir789/db/README.md

 - assigned_at (TIMESTAMP, Default: CURRENT_TIMESTAMP)
 ```

-**Purpose**: Tracks which default deeds are assigned to which users.
-Useful for analytics and potential future customization of default deeds per user.
+**Purpose**: Tracks which default deeds user opted-in during onboarding.
+Users can add/remove default deeds at any time.
+Useful for analytics and customization per user.

 ### Relationships Summary